 Is there any private space available to use?

-Families may reserve the conference room or social worker office for private meetings or special events with advance notice by contacting the social services department or the activities department.
+Families may use the patio for private meetings or special events with advance notice by contacting the social services department or the activities department.

 Can children visit?